Skip to main content

 Usage Instructions

-1. Drag a Scrolling Container component and set its height to 300
+1. Drag a Scroll Container component, and set the height to 300

-1. Add three image components to the scrolling container, setting the height of each image component to 200.
-This will make the total height of the components inside the container exceed the container's own height, causing the scroll bar to appear.
+1. Add three image components to the scroll container, setting the height of each image component to 200.
+This causes the total height of components inside the container to exceed the container's own height, making scroll bars appear.

 Property Introduction